maxwills/SeekerDebugger/README.md

 - Single thread executions only.
 - No UI executions support.
 - The execution reversal mechanism can only undo changes that originates from within an execution (the debugged execution call tree).
 Changes made from outside the execution could affect the reversal mechanism.
 - Performance: Executing code with Seeker is slow.
-The emergency stop (STOP button in the toolbar) mightbe useful... consider closing it by force if necessary.
+The emergency stop (STOP button in the toolbar) might be useful.
+Consider closing it by force if necessary.
 - No support yet for "Debug Drive development".
 Modifying the debugged code during a debug session might produce problems with time-indices.

 ## Quick reference: